ARM-software/psa-api/doc/fwu/overview/programming-model.rst

 The update client can now transfer the firmware image data to the firmware store by calling `psa_fwu_write()` one or more times.
 In systems with sufficient resources, the firmware image can be transferred in a single call.
 In systems with limited RAM, the update client can transfer the image incrementally, and specify the location of the provided data within the overall firmware image.

-When all of the firmware image has been transferred to the update service, the update client calls `psa_fwu_finish()` to complete the preparation of the firmware image.
+When all of the firmware image has been transferred to the update service, the update client calls `psa_fwu_finish()` to complete the preparation of the candidate firmware image.
 The implementation can verify the manifest and verify the image at this point, or can defer this until later in the process.

 If preparation is successful, the component is now in CANDIDATE state.